Change Password

 ["tennis", "football", "swimming"] Constructed lists LIST

-On the other hand, in a typed graph, any node or edge inserted must conform to its graph type - nodes or edges with undefined schemas or properties cannot be added.
+For a typed graph, any node or edge inserted must conform to its defined schemas and properties - nodes or edges with undefined schemas or properties cannot be added.

 Inserting Nodes